Key Takeaways

 What your contract and certificate must show

-Many contractors land on this page because a GC, property owner, or public agency asked for proof of insurance with specific endorsements.
+Many contractors land on this page because a general contractor, property owner, or public agency asked for proof of insurance with specific endorsements.
 A basic ACORD certificate is often not enough.

 Select your contract type below to see which endorsements and certificate details that contract typically requires.

-Select a contract type to see common COI and endorsement items to request.
+Select a contract type to see common certificate of insurance and endorsement items to request.

 Matching rows